carbonfive/intro-to-git/README.md

 ## Today's project:

-Today, we are literary researchers trying to collaborate on a poem database.
-Our job is to look at the existing poems in our database and correct them for typos and missing parts.
+Today, we are literary researchers building up a poem catalog.
+Our job is to look at the existing poems in our repository and correct them for typos and missing parts.

 Additionally, we have a couple of new poems we want to add.

+## Part 1: Making changes with git

 ### Pair up!

 Find a partner somewhere in the room.
-If you must, make a group of 3.
 You'll be working together for much of tonight.
+Try to make pairs with somebody of a different Git skill level from you, so you can teach and learn from each other.

 OK, got your group?
 Now pick one person whose computer you work on.
-We'll this person the "host" for the purposes of this next part.
+We'll this person the *"host"* for the purposes of this next part.
+The partner we'll call the *"collaborator"*.

+We are going to simulate a real software project, complete with a GitHub git repository in the cloud, and two (or more) collaborator working on the project at a time.

 ### 1) Fork the repository from our workshop to your host's personal GitHub account.